zstoebs/Daily-Coding-Problem/October 2019/README.md

 - 10/17/2019: Given a string, return the first recurring character in it, or null if there is no recurring character.

+- 10/18/2019: Given a tree where each edge has a weight, compute the length of the longest path in the tree.